VedantKhapre/Discord-website-clone/README.md

 # Front-End-websites
-Creating a simple website for the College Project
+Created a simple website for the College Project